Clint Black: 1992: Lawsuits and The Hard Way

-1993–99: Continued success
+1993–1999: Continued success

 Black's fourth album, No Time to Kill was released almost a year after The Hard Way.
 The album received mixed reviews.
 The Houston Chronicle noted that Black's duet with Wynonna Judd, "A Bad Goodbye", was "precisely the kind of radio-ready, big-production ballad that record companies tend to force on their artists when they sense that their careers are in trouble....[I]t sticks out like a sore thumb in his body of work."
 On the other hand, a review in Time magazine thought the duet helped Black show his emotions more intensely.
 Some reviewers also noted that in some of the more serious songs on the album, Black's voice sounded strained.
+On January 30, 1994, Black performed as part of the "Rockin' Country Sunday" halftime show at Super Bowl XXVII, along with Judd, Tanya Tucker, Travis Tritt, and Naomi Judd.

 One Emotion followed in late 1994.
 Also a platinum certified album in the US, this album accounted for five straight top five hits.
 First was the number four "Untanglin' My Mind", a Merle Haggard co-write.
 After it came the number three "Wherever You Go", three-week number one "Summer's Comin'", the number two title track and finally the number four "Life Gets Away."
 The latter two were also number one country hits in Canada.

 In 1996, Black became the fourth country music singer to earn a star on the Hollywood Walk of Fame.
 Later that year, he released his first greatest-hits package.
 This was led off by the chart-topper "Like the Rain", which spent three weeks at number one.
 After it came the number six "Half Way Up", his first single since "One More Payment" to miss the top five.